kimchi-project/kimchi/docs/README.md

 #### Server access
 Please, check [Wok configuration](https://github.com/kimchi-project/wok/#troubleshooting) if you are getting problems to access Wok server.

+#### Missing Virtualization tab

+If you follow all the steps to get Wok and Kimchi running and even though you can not see the virtualization tab, it means something went wrong.

+You can get more details about it when running wok with `--environment=dev`.

+    sudo python3 /usr/bin/wokd --environment=dev

+There will be a message like:

+    Failed to import plugin wok.plugins.kimchi.Kimchi, error: XXX

 #### NFS storage pool
 Please, check the NFS export path permission is configured like below: